kieranknowles1/nixcfg/readme.md

   system for just about any task.
 Fast, powerful, and has a lot of storage.
 - [canterbury](hosts/canterbury/configuration.nix) - My laptop.<br> Portable,
   lightweight, good battery life, and fast enough for what it does.
+- [scopuli](hosts/scopuli/configuration.nix) - My server.<br> A Raspberry Pi 5
+  used as a home lab.
+Highly work-in-progress and currently in an experimental state.

 ## Essential Resources